 To begin, investors may want to decide whether they’re interested in buying shares of individual stocks or shares of a fund, such as an exchange-traded fund (ETF).

 A stock represents a share of ownership in a publicly traded company.
 Many companies offer both common and preferred stock, although most new investors are interested in common stocks.
 Common stock provides its shareholders with voting rights and access to dividend payments.

 Stocks can provide a return on investment in two ways.
 The first is through price appreciation, which is the value of a stock increasing over time.
 The second is through dividend payments to shareholders, if applicable.

-An investment in an ETF or mutual fund that invests in a wide range of stocks is generally considered to be less risky than owning an individual stock.
-Hopefully, the reasoning here is somewhat intuitive: It is much more likely that a single company fails than the entire economy.
+An investment in an ETF or mutual fund that invests in a wide range of stocks is generally considered less risky than owning an individual stock.
+That’s because it’s much more likely that a single company fails than the entire economy.

 That said, owning an equity ETF or mutual fund is still certainly considered to be risky, as investors are still very much involved in the capricious stock market.
 Investors must be prepared for the occasional ride of stock market volatility, including the likelihood of ups and downs in value.

 That said, broad, diversified mutual funds and ETFs can provide an easy way to gain exposure to the stock market (and other markets, as well).
 In investing, diversification means buying lots of different investments as protection in the event that one fails.
 With the purchase of just one share of some funds, it may be possible to invest across the entire U.S. or even the world in a diversified way.
 Depending on where investors choose to open their accounts, they may have access to ETFs or mutual funds or both.